nephio-project/porch/docs/content/en/docs/12_contributing/code-contribution/development-environment.md

 3. Select **Run and Debug** → **Run Porchctl command**

 This allows you to step through porchctl code execution and debug CLI behavior.

+{{% alert title="Note" color="primary" %}}
+Please Note that for this to work as you are debugging the CLI commands themselfs and not the server's internal workings when the command occurs you must use the debugger in `pkg/cli/commands` and apply breakpoints there instead of in the server's code.
+{{% /alert %}}

 ### Enable Race Condition Detection